Tommy Castellanos: 2024 season

 Castellanos was named the starter for the 2024 season.
 To begin the season, the Eagles, led by Castellanos, upset the No. 10 Florida State Seminoles, where Castellanos was 10 of 16 for 106 pass yards, two pass touchdowns and no interceptions, adding 73 rush yards and a rush touchdown.
 The following week, after a blowout win against Duquesne, the Eagles were ranked No. 24 in the AP Poll, which was the first time they had been ranked since 2018.
 That week, the Eagles came close to upsetting the No. 6 Missouri Tigers, eventually losing 27–21.
 In this game, Castellanos was 16 of 28 for 249 passing yards, three pass touchdowns, and two interceptions.
 The following week, the Eagles beat the Michigan State Spartans 23–19 in the famous red bandana game, where Castellanos was 10 of 16 for 140 pass yards, a pass touchdown and no interceptions.
 It was later reported Castellanos had an undisclosed injury, which ruled him out for the 21–20 win over Western Kentucky.
 In the Week 11 game against Syracuse, Castellanos was 2 of 7 for 14 pass yards, one pass touchdown and an interception, before eventually getting injured with an apparent lower body injury, sidelining him for the rest of the game in the 37–31 win over Syracuse.
+It was later stated that Castellanos was healthy enough to return, but benched for the remainder of the game by head coach Bill O’Brien.

 On November 13, 2024, head coach Bill O'Brien announced FIU transfer Grayson James would get the start over Castellanos at SMU.
 The next day, Castellanos announced he intended to enter the transfer portal.
 On December 9, 2024, Castellanos officially entered the transfer portal.

 Florida State

 On December 11, 2024, Castellanos announced that he would transfer to Florida State.
-In his first start with Florida State, who was unranked at the time, Castellanos threw 9 of 14 for 152 yards, and had 16 carries, 78 yards and a rushing touchdown to add to an upset win against the eighth-ranked team, Alabama, 31–17.
+In his first start with Florida State, which was unranked at the time, Castellanos threw 9 of 14 for 152 yards, and had 16 carries, 78 yards and a rushing touchdown to add to an upset win against the eighth-ranked team, Alabama, 31–17.

+Texas Tech

+On August 26, 2026, Castellanos committed to play for the Texas Tech Red Raiders for his fifth season.
+After filing a lawsuit in the state of Kentucky, he was granted a temporary restraining order against the NCAA and granted eligibility for 2026.